Table of Contents

 The five disability examined were; learning disabilities, speech and language impairments, other health impairments, behavioral disabilities and intellectual disabilities.

 [American Educational Research Association}, (2015, Jun.
 23).
-Study Finds Minority Students Are Underrepresented in Special Education in Special Education.[Video File].
+Study Finds Minority Students Are Underrepresented in Special Education.[Video File].
 Retrieved from https://youtu.be/35uBWiIyGsw

 The study Minorities Are Disproportionately Underrepresented in Special Education: Longitudinal Evidence Across Five Disability Categories, was published online June 24 by the journal Educational Researcher, a publication of the American Educational Research Association.